 Rhododendron leaves showing signs of chlorosis or yellowing between the veins

 What type of soil have you got?

 To find out the pH and structure of your soil take about fifteen to twenty spoonful-sized samples from all over the area at about 150mm depths.
-Mix them all together and send away for analysis; or small DIY kits can be purchased at garden centres.
+Mix them all together and send away for analysis.
+Small DIY kits can be purchased at garden centres, but the results can be variable and inaccurate.
+There are electronic pH meters available which give consistent, accurate readings, but are more expensive.
 Gardening from Which?, part of the Consumers Association, provide a service for their readers.

 For a rough idea check out the neighbourhood to see if rhododendrons are thriving, in acidic soil the hydrangea blooms should be blue (not always accurate if an acidifier has been used to produce this effect) - in alkaline soil they will be pink.
 A normally acidic or neutral soil can be made alkaline if it contains concrete rubble, or the run-off water from a concrete surface or wall will contain varying amounts of calcium depending on age.
 Also on new-build developments most of the soil is removed and sold off at the start of the process, then usually different soil is brought in at the end when the building is finished.
 Therefore this usually poor quality soil can have varying properties to the surrounding area and from garden to garden.

 or use the back button of your browser to return to the previous page.